hyaozhen/Deep_RL_Projects/p1_navigation/README.md

 ![double_dqn](images/double_dqn.png)

 ### Prioritized Experience Replay
-Deep Q-Learning samples experience transitions /uniformly/ from a replay memory.
+Deep Q-Learning samples experience transitions *uniformly* from a replay memory.
 [Prioritized experienced replay](https://arxiv.org/abs/1511.05952)  is based on the idea that the agent can learn more effectively from some transitions than from others, and the more important transitions should be sampled with higher probability.
 ![prioritized](images/prioritized.png)

 ### Dueling DQN
-Currently, in order to determine which states are (or are not) valuable, we have to estimate the corresponding action values /for each action/.
+Currently, in order to determine which states are (or are not) valuable, we have to estimate the corresponding action values *for each action*.
 However, by replacing the traditional Deep Q-Network (DQN) architecture with a  [dueling architecture](https://arxiv.org/abs/1511.06581) , we can assess the value of each state, without having to learn the effect of each action.

 ![dueling](images/dueling.png)